Episode 185 How to Develop Your Project Team’s Leadership Skills (Project Leadership Series) (Premium)

 This episode is sponsored by The PMP Exam Simulator:

 In this premium episode we are going to continue to develop project leadership skills.
 But not just anybody’s skills.
 We are focusing on what you and I can do as project leaders in order to enable our own project teams to take more leadership responsibilities.
 After all, one important trait of a project leader is that she or he helps others on the road to leadership.
+We'll also learn some tips you can use to grow your leadership skills as well.

 Below are the first few pages of the transcript.
 The complete transcript is available to Premium subscribers only.